 The staff started with their lesson and we were brought to a practice trapeze bar near the ground to try an upside down hang by hooking our legs on the bar.
 I hesitated – there was just no way I would be able to do it.
 But with the instructor’s help, I somehow got my legs hooked.
 It was a struggle, and then the nerves started setting in.
 What in the world did I get myself into?

 After our lesson, we were ready to fly.
 The entire process from climbing the ladder to landing in the net is relayed by instructions from the staff, so you do what & go where they say.
 When you are told to climb, you start up the ladder attached to the platform, which is attached to a belt around your waist.
-Even though you may feel uneasy climbing this tall, tall ladder, it’s not going to go anywhere, and believe me, you can do it!
+Even though you may feel uneasy climbing this tall, tall ladder, it’s not going to go anywhere.
+Rest assured that these Platforms and Ladders will keep you safe due to their firmness and because they meet security standards.
+And believe me, you can do it!
 When you get to the top of the platform, you hold on to a rope and get your hands chalked up.
 The instructor at the top of the platform buckles you in and starts prompting you to get a hold of the trapeze.

 Now, this is the stage where I thought I was not going to be able to jump.
 My palms are actually sweating right now as I type.
 Getting your right hand on the trapeze is OK.
 But when you have to remove your left hand from the rope to grab this floating bar, and the only thing keeping you on the platform is the instructor holding your belt, it’s scary.
 And it definitely took me about a minute to get up the nerve to do it . . .